-For example: In traditional finance systems, all the users have to maintain their own databases.
-The databases were maintained for transaction-related documents.
-These databases were restored continuously.
+For example: In traditional finance systems, all the users have to maintain their databases.
+They maintained databases for transaction-related documents and restored them continuously.
 If there is a single error on the page, this will duplicate this page’s copies in other databases.

 With such challenging scenarios, blockchain-enabled solutions do not require multiple copies of the same page.
-This is so because the information gets integrated into a single digital document and then updated in real-time.
-This updated information is further accessible to all the users in the network.
+It is so because the information gets integrated into a single digital document and then updated in real-time.
+This updated information is further access to all the users in the network.

 Here’s how the blockchain is going to transform trade finance.

-Step 1: When the buyer purchases goods from the seller, the agreement of sale is shared with the import bank with smart contracts on the blockchain.
+Step 1: When the buyer purchases goods from the seller, the sale agreement is shared with the import bank with smart contracts on the blockchain.

 Step 2: The import bank reviews the purchase agreement and credit terms and then submits the obligation to pay to the export bank.